Military Science (MILS)

 Students will participate in labs as a member of a cadet squad, learning to work with new people and gaining confidence through engaging in new and challenging situations that reinforce classroom instruction.
 This Laboratory session will focus more on tactical training.
 (Formerly 1600:111)

-MILS:200 Innovative Team Leadership (2 Credits)
+MILS 200 Innovative Team Leadership (2 Units)

 Study of the principles of war and the art of leadership.
 Basic military skills taught through practical applications in marksmanship, map reading, first aid, and drill and ceremony.
 Leadership laboratory required.
 No military obligation incurred.
 (Formerly 1600:200)

-MILS:201 Foundations of Tactical Leadership (2 Credits)
+MILS 201 Foundations of Tactical Leadership (2 Units)

 Study and application of the Leadership Development Program (LDP).
 Introduction to tactics, patrolling, and basic military skills.
 Leadership laboratory required.
 No military obligation incurred.
 (Formerly 1600:201)

-MILS:210 Innovative Team Leadership Laboratory (1 Credit)
+MILS 210 Innovative Team Leadership Laboratory (1 Unit)

 In their second year of military Science, students will begin to have a bigger leadership role within the ROTC organization and will participate in labs as a team leader.
 They will be responsible for the readiness and accountability of the first year cadets and are expected to begin to show confidence in leading others.
 (Formerly 1600:210)